 ABOUT

-A dedicated leader in her field, Sej actively serves on the board of the American Society of Media Photographers (ASMP-LA), the Garifuna Indigenous Film Festival (GIIFF, now in its 13th year), and contributes to the Topanga Film Festival (TFF, now in its 18th season).
-She is also a Professional Member of the American Photographic Artists (APA) and a lead facilitator at the BRIDGE photography mentorship program.
-In 2024, Sej was the Founding Director of the World Culture Film Festival for the Art of Living Foundation.
-She actively engages in thought leadership through speaking engagements, workshops, and panel discussions at universities, museums, and film festivals.
-Sej's work has garnered attention in prestigious publications, including ELLE, LA YOGA, DEADLINE, Luxury Lifestyle Magazine, and USA Today, and has been exhibited at art galleries, museums, and prominent venues like John Wayne Airport, with her photographs adorning the walls of private collectors around the world.
+A dedicated leader in her field, Saraiya serves on the board of the American Society of Media Photographers (ASMP–LA) and the Garifuna Indigenous International Film Festival (GIIFF), and contributes to the Topanga Film Festival (TFF).
+She is also a Professional Member of American Photographic Artists (APA) and a lead facilitator for the BRIDGE photography mentorship program.
+In 2024, she founded and directed the World Culture Film Festival for the Art of Living Foundation.

-Now residing in Topanga, California, Sej Saraiya continues to blend visual storytelling through photography and film, passionately advocating for the preservation of the world’s diverse cultures and ecosystems.
+Based in Topanga, Saraiya continues to work across photography and film, using visual storytelling to advocate for the preservation of the world’s diverse cultures, landscapes, and ecological futures.

 The reason I photograph is to experience and share human existence beyond the precinct of words.
 It takes an adventurous spirit to venture out to the farthest corners of this earth, but those handful who do are obliged to bring back the stories that haven’t been heard, to shine light on the responsibilities that come with sharing a planet—the importance and urgency of which I portray through my photographs.